2023 Solar Incentives Guide for Gardendale, AL - Tax Credits & Rebates

 - Net Metering: You can sign a net metering agreement with your Gardendale utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
 They will then deduct this value from your utility bill each month.

 - Tax Exemptions: Tax exemptions can come in one of two forms.
-The first is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to ignore the value added by your solar system when paying property tax on your house.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the value added by your solar system when paying property tax on your house.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-At this point, the percentage will see a slight decrease annually until the end of the program in 2035.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+At this point, the credit percentage will decrease slightly each year until the end of the program in 2035.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to talk with your local Gardendale solar panel installation expert.
+To better understand how the new Clean Energy Credit will apply to you, talk to your local Gardendale solar installation expert.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more might also be offered at the state and local level.
-Certain incentives are ongoing, while others are offered for only a limited time.
-Your local solar incentives might come from the Alabama government, or from your specific county or municipality.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more may be available at a more local level.
+Certain incentives are offered for only a limited time, while others are ongoing.
+Your local incentives could come from the Alabama government, or from your specific county or municipality.

 Next Steps for Installing Solar in Gardendale